 Practical information for travellers in Greenland

-Greenland is the world’s largest island at 810,810 square miles, which is the same as France, Great Britain, Germany, Italy, Austria and Belgium put together.
-It boasts the Northern Hemisphere’s largest ice sheet – 694,981 square miles, which cover 85 percent of its total area.
+Greenland is the world’s largest island at 810,810 square miles (or app.
+2,130,000 km2), which is the same as France, Great Britain, Germany, Italy, Austria and Belgium put together.
+It boasts the Northern Hemisphere’s largest ice cap – 694,981 square miles, which covers 85 % of its total area.

-In general, summer temperatures are highest inland and coolest along the coasts.
-But you will be surprised to know that warm + 70° F days are not uncommon during the summer!
+In summer, the inland temperatures are generally higher than along the coast.
+However, you will be surprised to know that warm + 70°F / 20°C days are not uncommon during summer months!

 What to wear

-It is best to be prepared by wearing ”layered” clothing.
+It is better to be prepared by wearing ”layered” clothing.
 The outer layer should be wind and waterproof.
 Gloves and hats are recommended when sailing.
-It is a good idea to wear solid boots, waterproof shoes or rubber boots with a solid sole in the summer and winter.
-Clothing tends to be casual in Greenland and acceptable also in finer restaurants.
-Below each tour you find a suggested packing list for each tour.
+We recommend wearing solid and waterproof boots or shoes with a solid sole both in summer and winter.
+Clothing tends to be casual in Greenland and is accepted in finer restaurants.
+Under each tour you will find a suggested packing list.